Granjow/serial-half-duplex/README.md

 const serial = new SerialHalfDuplex( SerialHalfDuplex.openSerialPort( '/dev/ttyUSB0' ) );
 const timeoutMillis = 200;

-serial.sendAndReceive( Buffer.from( 'Hello!' ), timeoutMillis )
+// Send data over the serial port, wait for the response, and process it serial.sendAndReceive( Buffer.from( 'Hello!' ), timeoutMillis )
     .then( ( answer ) => console.log( answer.toString() ) )
     .catch( ( err ) => console.error( err ) );